 - Low fiber diet.

-- Risk factor for analicancer: Multiple sexual partners, analisex, Human Papillomavirus.
+- Risk factors for anoanorectal cancer: Multiple sexual partners, anoanorectal intercourse, Human Papillomavirus.

 - Change in bowel movements (diarrhea or constipation).